 My son, Greyson, is a fun, silly, and happy little boy who today, at twenty months, is a smiling toddler who climbs on everything, loves trucks, playing soccer, and gives the best hugs.

-But when Greyson was born, he tried to latch, but was having difficulty getting milk.
+When Greyson was born, he tried to latch, but was having difficulty getting milk.
 The day after his birth, we were shocked to learn he had a cleft in his soft palate.
 All the emotions of excitement about the birth of our son soon turned to uncertainty and confusion.
 How were we going to be able to care for our baby when we knew nothing about cleft differences?

 That’s when we were introduced to a young man who was born with a cleft lip and palate.
 As part of his bar mitzvah community service project, he was generously providing gift baskets to new parents filled with specialized products for cleft babies.
 It was only after we returned home with Greyson that we realized just how critical this basket was in the first weeks of our son’s life.